|

 feasibility including expected return on investment and payback periods; the

-concept and its five offerings.
-Our work showed one of the five intended
+and its five offerings.
+Our work showed one of the five intended offerings to

 |

-determine if sufficient demand and sentiment existed in northern California
+analysis to determine if sufficient demand existed in northern California to

-to support a major new performing arts center, and to discern which amenities
+support a major new performing arts center, and to discern which amenities of

-of a new center held the most attraction to the public.
-Our feasibility
+a new center held the most attraction to the public.
+Our feasibility analysis

-subscribers of the university performing arts series; defining market
+subscribers of the university's performing arts series; defining market

-Arts Center; and determining public desires for amenities at the Performing
+arts center; and determining public desires for amenities at the center.
+Our

-Arts Center.
-Our work revealed consumer needs and tastes, market size and
+work revealed consumer needs and tastes, market size and expected market

-expected market penetration, best target markets, and optimum seating
+penetration, best target markets, and optimum seating capacity.
+The

-capacity.
-The University accepted our recommendations in toto including the exact recommended
+University accepted our recommendations in toto including the exact recommended seating capacity

-seating capacity of the main hall of the Center.
-The Mondavi Center for the
+of the main hall of the Center.
+The Mondavi Center for the Arts opened in

 |